My Facebook group has thousands of followers. It’s a great place to get more free tips and discussion. Click here to join the group now.

 However, there are ways you can lead and heavily influence decisions while letting the boss be the boss.
-It’s actually quite problematic that the boss is the only one making decisions because it assumes they are 100 percent correct in every decision affecting the practice.
+It’s actually quite problematic when a boss is the only one making decisions because it assumes they are 100 percent correct in every decision.

 Think about that for a second – does your boss REALLY get things right 100 percent of the time?
 How about 75 percent?
-I am betting there are those of you out there who would even have me drop that down below 50 percent, right?
+I am betting there are those who would drop it down quite a bit further.

-But the point isn’t to identify levels of accuracy, it’s simply that they don’t always get things right.
-Because of that the practice needs your leadership (and that of your co-workers) to help correct and balance some of those decisions.
+The point isn’t to identify decision accuracy, it’s simply that no one is perfect.
+Because of that, your leadership (and that of your co-workers) is valuable.

 Read the Situation

 Is today the best day to approach the boss about a problem that needs to be fixed when they just got chewed out by a customer or the office computer system went down for the third time in three days?
 Or maybe they are having some problems at home with a child or spouse, or their health is a little under the weather.

 There’s a timing associated with bottom-up leadership that you have to get right or the boss may either blow yours off as a “lesser problem” and never get to it, or get immediately defensive as one more reason they are having a crappy day.